signalwerk/stickyShrink/readme.md

 `.stickyShrink.inactive.up` = Scroll up and the scroll position (`shrinkStart`) is not passed.
 `.stickyShrink.active.up` = Scroll up and the scroll position (`shrinkStart`) is passed.

-####Notes
-Inspired by https://github.com/codrops/AnimatedHeader but with jQuery dependency and some more functions.